juliosarango/fastapi_app/Readme.md

 FastAPI is a Web framework for developing RESTful APIs in Python.
 FastAPI is based on Pydantic and type hints to validate, serialize, and deserialize data, and automatically auto-generate OpenAPI documents

 ## Steps for running proyect
 1. Create and activate a virtual environment.
-(The next commands if for unix systems).
+(The next commands is for unix systems).
 Then you must install the requirements
 ```
 #create
 python3 -m venv venv